My Dog Killed a Squirrel! 10 Things to Do Next

 Additionally, if the problem is occurring in your yard, try to keep the squirrels out:

-• Remove any food sources (including birdfeeders).
+- Remove food sources (including birdfeeders).

-• A motion-activated sprinkler might work to startle the squirrels.
+- A motion-activated sprinkler might work to startle the squirrels.

 Hunting and killing squirrels is an instinct that is bred into dogs.
-It certainly helps explain why dogs seem to have such a fixation on them!
-It’s unlikely that your dog will get sick from eating a squirrel that they caught and killed, but it’s a different story with a squirrel that’s already dead.
+It helps explain why dogs seem to have such a fixation on them!
+It’s unlikely that your dog will get sick from eating a squirrel they caught and killed, but it’s a different story with a squirrel that’s already dead.

-But you know and understand your dog better than anyone.
-So, if you notice strange behavior or signs of illness after their encounter with a squirrel, take them to your vet immediately.
+If you notice strange behavior or signs of illness after their encounter with a squirrel, take them to your vet immediately.
 It’s always better to be safe than sorry.